kamillask/RemindersApp/GroupProject/Docs/UserManual.md

 ## 7. Troubleshooting

 Sometimes reminders may not appear upon adding them.
-To solve this, restart the app and you will see your newly added reminders.
+To solve this, go back and then click the list in which the reminder was added to.

 Deleting reminders is currently not working in this version; it will appear as deleted, but when you come back the reminder returns.
 This will be fixed in future versions.
 ## 8. FAQs

 #### I created a Reminder, but it doesn't show up?
 Where is it?
-- To solve this, close the app and restart it, and you will see your Reminder.
+- To solve this, go back and then click the list in which the reminder was added to.
 #### I deleted a Reminder, but it comes back after restarting.
 What is happening?
 - Deleting reminders is currently not working in this version; it will appear as deleted, but when you come back the reminder returns.
 This will be fixed in future versions.
 ## 9. Support